All articlesField notes

 Two reasons, both operational.

 Tooling depth.
-ElevenLabs ConvAI now has what we needed for the next phase — structured tool calling that maps cleanly to our CRM ingest, native interruption handling, dynamic context injection mid-call, and a conversation evaluator we can wire into our own eval pipeline.
-Retell's tool-calling story was working but we were starting to build around its limits.
+ElevenLabs ConvAI now has what we needed for the next phase: structured tool calling that maps cleanly to our CRM ingest, native interruption handling, dynamic context injection mid-call, and a conversation evaluator we can wire into our own eval pipeline.
+Retell's tool-calling story was working, but we were starting to build around its limits.

 Day-by-day

-The thing that took longest: tuning the conversation flow so the agent didn't ask the same question twice.
-ElevenLabs' agents have stronger short-term memory than Retell's by default; what was a workaround in Retell became unnecessary in ElevenLabs and had to be removed before it caused new bugs.
+Day 2, prompt port and tool re-binding.
+Rebuilt the prompt using ElevenLabs' system message plus dynamic variables structure.
+Rewrote the four tools (qualify_lead, capture_event_context, schedule_callback, post_to_crm).
+The CRM ingest endpoint stayed exactly the same.
+The only thing changing was the agent calling it.
+The thing that took longest was tuning the conversation flow so the agent didn't ask the same question twice.
+ElevenLabs agents have stronger short-term memory than Retell's by default, and what was a workaround in Retell became unnecessary in ElevenLabs and had to be removed before it caused new bugs.

-Day 3 — Twilio re-pointing and parallel deploy.
+Day 3, Twilio re-pointing and parallel deploy.
 We didn't replace Goldie.
 We deployed the new ElevenLabs agent on a separate Twilio number, ran both numbers live, and routed 10% of incoming calls to the new one for two days.
 Both agents posted to the CRM with a version tag so we could compare lead quality side-by-side.
+Parallel deploy is non-negotiable for voice migrations.
+The cost-of-failure is too high for a cutover.

-Day 4 — Cutover and eval baseline.
+Day 4, cutover and eval baseline.
 Lead quality on the new agent was equal-or-better across all four scoring dimensions.
 Voice naturalness scores from the customer-side rubric were materially higher.
 We swapped the production Twilio number to point at ElevenLabs and decommissioned the Retell agent.
 The first eval suite run on the new agent went into the dashboard the same day.

 What got better

-• Naturalness.
-Three customers in week one mentioned unprompted that they didn't realize they were talking to an AI until the agent told them.
+Naturalness.
+Three customers in week one mentioned, unprompted, that they didn't realize they were talking to an AI until the agent told them.
 That didn't happen on Retell.

-• Structured tool output.
-The CRM payload coming out of ElevenLabs is cleaner — fewer null fields, more accurate event date parsing, better at distinguishing a single inquiry from a multi-event ask.
+Structured tool output.
+The CRM payload coming out of ElevenLabs is cleaner: fewer null fields, more accurate event-date parsing, better at distinguishing a single inquiry from a multi-event ask.

-• Voice ID drift.
+Voice ID drift.
 The exact voice we wanted was on a paid tier we hadn't subscribed to yet.
-The free-tier closest match was 90% there but the brand sounded slightly different.
-Solved by upgrading; budget it in advance next time.
+The free-tier closest match was 90% there, but the brand sounded slightly different.
+Solved by upgrading.
+Budget it in advance next time.

 What we'd do differently

 We're also writing the eval suite before porting the prompt next time.
-Goldie's old eval suite was Retell-shaped — it tested for behaviors the old agent had.
+Goldie's old eval suite was Retell-shaped.
+It tested for behaviors the old agent had.
 The new agent passed those tests easily but had its own failure modes the old suite didn't cover.
 We rewrote the suite around behavior outcomes (lead quality, naturalness, completion rate) rather than prompt-shape, and that's the version we keep.

 / 06 — Start hereOne business day response

-• Ship in 2–8 weeks
+• Most builds delivered in 2–8 weeks